AherRahul/portfolio-v1/content/articles/11-java-fundamentals/immutable-classes.md

 }
 ```

-In this `Point` class, `x` and `y` are set only once during construction and cannot be changed afterward.
+In this example, the `Point` class is immutable since its fields `x` and `y` are set once and cannot be changed later.

-### Benefits of This Approach

-By following these rules, you ensure that the state of any `Point` object remains consistent throughout its lifecycle.
-It also eliminates the risk of accidental changes, which could lead to hard-to-track bugs.

-# Working with Immutable Collections
+## Handling Mutable Fields: Immutable Collections

-One limitation of immutable classes is that if an object contains mutable fields, those fields can still change.
-A common scenario is when your immutable class contains collections.

-To ensure that the collections are also immutable, you can use unmodifiable collections from the Java Collections Framework.

-Here’s an example of how to create an immutable class with a list:
+A challenge arises when immutable classes contain fields that are mutable objects, such as collections.
+Simply marking the field as final does not prevent the collection’s contents from being modified.

+### Using Unmodifiable Collections

+Java provides utility methods to create unmodifiable views of collections.
+Wrapping collections with these methods ensures that the collection cannot be altered after initialization.

+### Example: Immutable List Wrapper

 ```java
 import java.util.Collections;